Meta-learning For Vision-and-language Cross-lingual Transfer: Introduction

-In sum, our contributions are as follows.
-1) We propose a novel MAML framework called XVL-MAML which is specialized for vision-and-language cross-lingual transfers, as it combine contrastive learning and standard supervised learning in the MAML algorithm.
-2) We shows that using contrastive learning solely in MAML framework as an un-supervsied setting can also be useful.
-3) We demonstrated our proposed framework can boost the performance of current PVLMs across 14 languages and 4 tasks in both \textbf{zero-shot learning} and \textbf{few-shot learning}.
-4) We conducted ablation study to verify the effect of contrastive learning in both supervised and un-supervised settings and made further analysis across langauges and tasks.
+In sum, our contributions are as follows: (1)~We propose a novel framework called XVL-MAML which is the first meta-learning method specialized for vision-language cross-lingual transfer, and doesn't require the translation or pre-training data.
+(2)~We show that using only contrastive learning in the MAML framework in an unsupervised setting can also be useful.
+(3)~We demonstrate that our proposed framework can boost the performance of current PVLMs across 14 languages and four tasks in both \textbf{zero-shot learning} and \textbf{few-shot learning}.
+(4)~We conduct an ablation study to verify the effect of contrastive learning in both supervised and unsupervised settings and present an analysis across languages and tasks.